LemoineSimon/bees/readme.md

 # Bees
+Bees is a web game created with Phaser 3.
+At the begin it was started with VueJS.
-Bees is a simple web game created with [Vue.js](https://vuejs.org/) It is inspired from the bees of [Forestry Minecraft Mod](https://github.com/ForestryMC/ForestryMC) and use some assets of this mod.
+It is inspired from the bees mod [Forestry Minecraft Mod](https://github.com/ForestryMC/ForestryMC) and use some assets of this mod.

+Currently in development.

 ### Install